 Optical Path Degradation

 This, perhaps, is the most difficult type of degradation to quantify since it is rare for any form of relevant data to exist for marine aids-to-navigation.
 There will be variation from one AtoN to another, and quite often variation between different directions on the same AtoN due to prevailing weather conditions or a tendency for wildlife to gather at a certain location on the AtoN.
-An example of such degradation is shown in Figure 4.
+Examples of such degradation are shown in Figure 4.